As a business professional in 2019, chances are, you’ve heard of the term “product design.”

 3. Understand Your Brand, Your Mission, and Your Place in the Market Thoroughly

 Although not exclusively, many of the world’s best brands are built by products.
-And a product is one of the most intimate connections a user can have with a brand, according to Design Concepts.
+And a product is one of the most intimate connections a user can have with a brand, according to Delve.
 However, it is also one of the least curated, meaning you can shape the experience quite a bit, but total control is unlikely.

 So, before you launch a product design project, it’s important to truly understand the role, power, and value of your brand.
 Does the product you’re considering fit your brand’s job and your customer base?

-“Throughout development it’s important to understand the appeal of your brand and make sure the product mirrors those qualities through visual brand language for physical products, interaction design for digital, and service design,” shares Franchino.
+“Throughout development, it’s important to understand the appeal of your brand and make sure the product mirrors those qualities through visual brand language for physical products, interaction design for digital, and service design,” shares Franchino.
 “And, of course, the overall experience needs to be designed to reinforce your customers’ positive view of your brand.”

 How Do Design Thinking & Product Design Correlate?